-These incidents will be reviewed and/or investigated by the university's Deputy Title IX coordinator (or designee) and the information gathered by the Deputy Title IX coordinator will be the basis of the complaint.
-The Deputy Title IX coordinator is Katie Polidoro.
-She can be reached at - 540-231-1824 or polidoro@vt.edu.
+These incidents will be reviewed and/or investigated by the university's Title IX Coordinator (or designee) and the information gathered by the Title IX Coordinator will be the basis of the complaint.
+The Title IX Coordinator is Katie Polidoro.
+She can be reached at 540-231-1824 or polidoro@vt.edu.

 Both students will be advised of their procedural guarantees in an informational meeting with a representative from Student Conduct.
-A formal hearing will occur within 30 days of receipt of information from the Deputy Title IX coordinator.
-Hearings involving alleged gender-based violence will be adjudicated by a mixed-gender team of university student conduct officers.
-For incidents that occur at the end of the fall or spring semester or during breaks, the 30 day timeframe for a hearing may be adjusted at the discretion of the director of Student Conduct.
-The Student Conduct officers will request witnesses that they believe are necessary to the hearing.
+A formal hearing will occur within 30 days of receipt of information from the Deputy Title IX Coordinator.
+Hearings involving alleged gender-based violence will be adjudicated by a mixed-gender team of university Student Conduct Officers.
+For incidents that occur at the end of the fall or spring semester or during breaks, the 30-day timeframe for a hearing may be adjusted at the discretion of the Director for Student Conduct.
+The Student Conduct Officers will request witnesses that they believe are necessary to the hearing.
 Both students will have the option to bring any additional witnesses.
-For gender-based violence cases both the complainant and the charged student have the same procedural guarantees and can file an appeal (see Student Conduct Formal Hearing Appeals).
+For gender-based violence cases both the complainant and the charged student have the same procedural guarantees and can file an appeal (see StudentConductFormalHearingAppeals).